vladimirantigua/Certificates/README.md

 - [Splunk 7.x Fundamentals Part 1](https://github.com/vladimirantigua/Certificates/blob/main/splunk/splunk7_fundamentals_1.png)
   - This course teaches you how to search and navigate in Splunk, use fields, get statistics from your data, create reports, dashboards, lookups, and alerts.
 - [Splunk 7.x Fundamentals Part 2](https://github.com/vladimirantigua/Certificates/blob/main/splunk/splunk7_fundamentals_2.png)
   - This course focuses on searching and reporting commands as well as on the creation of knowledge objects.
-Major topics include using transforming commands and visualization,
+Major topics include using transforming commands and visualization.

 ## Google Cloud
 Completed 10 Weeks of Google Cloud Engineers Bootcamps via Coursera with Mentoring from Current Google Cloud Engineers Employees: